Every regulated firm runs on evidence. Most engineering teams produce none.

 Evidence over documentation.

 Postmortems and incident reports are narration — prose written after the fact that describes what someone thinks happened.
-That's useful for learning.
-It is not evidence an auditor can verify.
-Déjà produces structured, signed receipts at the moment of attribution — evidence primitives that auditors can ingest directly, verify cryptographically, and trust independently.
-Documentation is derived from evidence.
-Not the other way around.
+Useful for learning; not evidence an auditor can verify.
+Déjà produces structured, signed receipts at the moment of attribution; documentation is derived from evidence, not the other way around.

 Principle 04